claudiajs/claudia-bot-builder/GETTING_STARTED.md

   claudia create --region us-east-1 --api-module bot --configure-fb-bot
   ```

-6. When prompted fort the page access token, provide the Page access token for your bot.
+6. The installer will print the web hook URL and the verification token, which you can copy to your Facebook
+Messenger page.
 If you do not have one, create a new bot page in Facebook, as explained in the [Facebook Messenger Getting Started Guide](https://developers.facebook.com/docs/messenger-platform/quickstart).

-7. The deployment process, when it completes, will print out the bot Web hook URL.
-You can copy and paste that to your Facebook bot configuration.

-8. All done, talk to your bot from the Facebook page.
+7. You can then generate the page access token from Facebook.
+Copy that back to Claudia, and you're almost done.
+In a few moments, your bot will be live, and anyone on Facebook can talk to it.

 ### Telegram bot configuration